Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

 there exists a unique solution to the following penalized BSDE

 and for every $a\ge 0$,

 In the case where $T$ is bounded, one can take $\eta\equiv1$, so (\ref{eqi.8}) reduces to the usual penalization scheme (\ref{eqi.5.5}).
-Moreover, we show that if (\ref{eqi.2.3}) is satisfied, then the convergence of $\{Y^n\}$ is uniform in probability on compact subsets of $\BR_+$ (the so-called ucp convergence).
-Finally, let us note that in Section \ref{sec5} we show that if $L,U$ are of class (D) (and not merely $L^{+}$ and $U^{-}$), then there is a solution of RBSDE$^T(\xi,f,L,U)$ even if we drop condition (\ref{eq1.11}).
-Unfortunately, we do not now whether it is a limit of some penalization scheme.
-Nevertheless, this result is still interesting because it is known that in general, without condition (\ref{eq1.11}), there is no solution of BSDE$^T(\xi,f)$.
+Moreover, we show that if

+where $^pL$ (resp. $^pU$) is the predictable projection of $L$ (resp. $U$), then the convergence of $\{Y^n\}$ is uniform in probability on compact subsets of $\BR_+$ (the so-called ucp convergence).

-In Section \ref{sec5}, we study connections of RBSDEs with Dynkin games and nonlinear expectation.
+In Section \ref{sec5}, under the additional assumption that $L,U$ are of class (D) (and not merely $L^{+}$ and $U^{-}$), we study connections of RBSDEs with Dynkin games and nonlinear expectation.
 We show that if $Y$ is a solution of (\ref{eqi.1}), then $Y$ is the first component of a solution of RBSDE$^T(\xi,f,L,U)$, and conversely, if $(Y,\Gamma)$ is a solution of RBSDE$^T(\xi,f,L,U)$ and $E\int_0^T|f(r,Y_r)|\,dr<\infty$, then $Y$ is a solution to (\ref{eqi.1}).
-We also prove that if
+We also prove that if (\ref{eqi.2.3}) is satisfied, then $(\sigma_\alpha^*,\tau_\alpha^*)$ defined by